 Compulsory Assignments and Attendance

-In order to take the written examination, the student must have passed a compulsory written paper.
-The extent, deadline for submission and guidelines for this compulsory requirementis announced on Mitt UiB in the beginning of the teaching semester.
+The deadline for submission of the papers is announced on Mitt UiB in the beginning of the teaching semester.

 Forms of Assessment

-The Department prepares required reading lists consisting of approx. 1200 pages.
+The Department prepares a required reading list consisting of approx. 1200 pages.

 - Withdrawal deadline